rsg98/zerotrust-cloud-identity/iac/googlecloud/README.md

 terraform init
 terraform apply -var-file='main.tfvars'
 ```
-4. The sign-in URL is provided as an output variable from Terraform
+4. The sign-in URL is provided as an output variable from Terraform.
+To authenticate using the ``gcloud`` CLI, generate a login configuration file - see: https://cloud.google.com/sdk/docs/authorizing#auth-wfif